 Input to this process is a request for a binarization for the syntax element pred_type and a variable cLog2CUSize specifying the current CU size.

 Output of this process is the binarization of the syntax element.

 The binarization for pred_type is given by Table 9-48 depending on slice type and the size of the coding unit.

+Table 9-48 – Binarization for pred_type